madhusudancs/kubernetes-anywhere/federation/README.md

 5. Convert the `fetch-svc-endpoint` polling logic to API server `watch` logic.
 It is much easier to reason about that way.
 6. Move the `fetch-svc-endpoint` code out of the manifests directory.
 7. Once `fetch-svc-endpoint` code is moved out of the manifests directory, add everything in the manifests directory to the docker image in the Dockerfile instead of individually listing the files and directories.
 8. We arbitrarily make the first cluster in config.json the federation bootstrap cluster.
 Make this a config.json variable and read the value from there.
+9. Store the terraform state in GCS (This is pretty important from the usability stand point)